 - Samantha’s story – having time to choose your specialty

 - Sandeep’s story – the Medical Scholars Program (learn more about the Medical Scholars Program)

 Immersion Phase Leadership

 Kimberly Brown Dahlman, PhD

 Your Immersion Phase leaders bring complementary backgrounds to match the dual emphases of this final phase of medical school.

-On the one hand, Dr. Estrada brings extensive experience as a trained basic scientist and medical educator.
-On the other, Dr. Parekh brings invaluable clinical perspective from her work in emergency medicine and her own experience as a former medical student.
+Dr. Dahlman brings extensive experience as a research scientist and medical educator, while Dr. Parekh brings invaluable clinical perspective from her work in emergency medicine and her own experience as a former medical student.

 Together, the two leaders form a constant source of support and advising for you as you transition into a phase centered on excellent clinical training infused with rigorous basic sciences exploration.

-As they work closely with a team of faculty and the Student Curriculum Committee, Dr. Parekh and Dr. Estrada are equipping you to graduate Vanderbilt as growing physician leaders and innovators.
+As they work closely with a team of faculty and the Student Curriculum Committee, Dr. Parekh and Dr. Dahlman are equipping you to graduate Vanderbilt as growing physician leaders and innovators.